 In addition to this, it is also important to mention that this supplement contains not only some digestive enzymes that facilitate the digestion of protein, but also some B vitamins and minerals.

-It’s not something we’re expecting when we buy a whey protein supplement, however, we know that B vitamins play an important role in metabolism and they are added value in this formula.
+It's not something we expect when we buy a whey protein supplement, however we know that B vitamins play an important role in metabolism and are added value in this formula.

 This supplement contains 17.7g of BCAA's for every 100g of product and 4.6g per shake (26g).